-Here are some ways you can help a friend who is suicidal:
+Here’s some ways you can help a friend who is suicidal:

 - Take it seriously